ccrenshawcodes/stylish-form/README.md

 # Styled Sign-Up Form

-## A fancy-looking sign-up form made using Tailwind and Daisyui
+## A fancy-looking sign-up form made using Tailwind CSS and Daisyui component library